+No.

-19 How do you apply for a copyright registration?
+How do you apply for a copyright registration?
 With the exception of computer software, the author or rightholder of a work applies for copyright registration to the Agency for Cultural Affairs (ACA), using the forms designated by the Agency.
-For computer software, the author/creator or other person provided in the Act, such as the holder of copyright, may apply for copyright registration by application to the Software Information Center (SOFTIC).

-20 What are the fees to apply for a copyright registration?

-The fee for registration of the date of first publication and the date of creation is \$3,000.
-The fee to register the true name of a work (except for computer software) is \$3,000; to register the true name of computer software, the fee is \$9,000.
-The fee for registration of transfer of copyright and neighbouring rights is \$18,000.
-The fee for establishment of the right of publication is \$30,000.
-In addition to the above, a registration fee of \$47,100 applies in the case of computer software.
+For computer software, the author or creator or other person provided in the Act, such as the holder of copyright, may apply for copyright registration by application to the Software Information Center (SOFTIC).
+What are the fees to apply for a copyright registration?
+The fee for registration of the date of first publication and the date of creation is ¥3,000.
+The fee to register the true name of a work (including computer software) is ¥9,000.
+The fee for registration of transfer of copyright is ¥18,000.
+The fee for registration of transfer of neighbouring rights is ¥9,000.
+The fee for establishment of the right of publication is ¥30,000.
+In addition to the above, a registration fee of ¥47,100 per software applies in the case of computer software.
 21 What are the consequences for failure to register a copyrighted work?

-The rightholder or author may not assert his/her rights against a third party unless registered.

-Ownership and transfer

-22 Who is the owner of a copyrighted work?
+The rightholder or author may not assert his or her rights against a third party unless registered.
+Ownership and transfer Who is the owner of a copyrighted work?

 The author of a copyrighted work is its owner.
 Since copyright may be transferred, the assignee may become the owner of the work; this excludes moral rights, which may not be transferred.
 Exemptions to this principle are: authorship of a work made by an employee (see question 23); and authorship of a cinematographic work.

-Authorship of a cinematographic work shall be attributed to those who, by taking charge of producing, directing, filming, art direction, etc, have creatively contributed to the creation of such cinematographic work as a whole, with the exception of authors of novels, play/film scripts, music or other works adapted or reproduced in such cinematographic work.
+Authorship of a cinematographic work shall be attributed to those who, by taking charge of producing, directing, filming, art direction, etc, have creatively contributed to the creation of such cinematographic work as a whole, with the exception of authors of novels, play and film scripts, music or other works adapted or reproduced in such cinematographic work.
 23 May an employer own a copyrighted work made by an employee?
 Yes.
-With the exception of computer programs, the authorship of a work which, on the initiative of a juridical person (such as a company) or other employers, is made by an employee in the course of the performance of his/her duties in connection with the employer's business and is made public by the employer as a work under its own name, shall be attributed to the employer unless there are contract or work regulations which provide that the work should be attributed to the employee who created the work.
+With the exception of computer programs, the authorship of a work which, on the initiative of a juridical person (such as a company) or other employers, is made by an employee in the course of the performance of his or her duties in connection with the employer's business and is made public by the employer as a work under its own name, shall be attributed to the employer unless there are contract or work regulations which provide that the work should be attributed to the employee who created the work.
+As for computer programs, the authorship of a computer program work which, on the initiative of a juridical person or other employers is made by an employee in the course of his or her duties in connection with the employer's business, shall be attributed to such the employer unless otherwise stipulated by contract, work regulations or the like at the time of the making of the work.
 24 May a hiring party own a copyrighted work made by an independent contractor?
 Yes.
 Such ownership must be expressly agreed to; although it is not strictly necessary to have a written agreement, it is customary to have one in order to prevent copyright disputes.

-25 May a copyrighted work be co-owned?
+JAPAN Atsumi & Sakai May a copyrighted work be co-owned?

+Yes.